zamboni-lab/SLAW/README.md

 _Note: centroided mzML can be obtained with ProteoWizard.
 Discard profile data and always prioritize the centroid data provided by vendor's software over recalculating centroids with pwiz.
 (Filter peakPicking vendor msLevel=1-2)_

 _Note: more CPU cores will accelerate computation.
-If you are running parallel containers, the number can be set with -e NCORES=xy_
+If you are running parallel containers, the number can be set with -e NCORES=xy.
+However a high number of cores (>80) may encounter internal R limitations, there keep this number below 80._

 _Note: a verbose execution can be activated with -e LOGGING=DEBUG_